shyam100v/cs4641Project/README.md

 ## Cleaning up the data
 1. __Languages__: Youtube fosters content from all around the world in numerous languages.
-We discard video entries in the dataset that do not have English titles to easier analyze the data. (see [code)](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/CleanData_RemovingNonEnglish.ipynb)
+We discarded video entries in the dataset that do not have English titles to facilitate the analysis of the data. (see [code)](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/CleanData_RemovingNonEnglish.ipynb)
 2. __Handling duplicates__: Several videos are in trending charts for multiple days.
-In order to not skew the data, we retain only one copy of each video with the highest number of views.
+Therefore, we retained only one copy of each video, the version with the highest number of views.
-3. __Null entries__: We have also removed videos with ratings disables and comments disabled.
+3. __Null entries__: videos with ratings disabled and comments disabled were removed.
-4. __Handling dates and time__: We parse the dates and times in YouTube's native format to formats suitable for machine learning algorithms (floats and integets) (see [code](https://github.com/shyam100v/cs4641Project/blob/master/ParseTimeAndDatesImproved))
+4. __Handling dates and time__: We parsed the dates and times in YouTube's native format to formats suitable for machine learning algorithms (floats and integets) (see [code](https://github.com/shyam100v/cs4641Project/blob/master/ParseTimeAndDatesImproved))
-5. __Handling outliers__: To gain insights for a majority of the data, any data points that were outside +/-2 standard deviations from the mean were eliminated.
+5. __Handling outliers__: To gain insights for the majority of the data, any data points that were outside +/-2 standard deviations from the mean were eliminated.

 ### Data Format
 The csv format of final file that contains both Old and New data: